Filiprogrammer/AlphabotSZUCar/docs/alphabot_build_instructions.md

 ![Glue the tag holder to the base plate](images/tag_holder.png)

-Screw the L298N motor driver to the base plate and connect it to the drive motors and the power supply.
+Screw the L298N motor driver to the base plate with M2.5 screws and connect it to the drive motors and the power supply.

 ![L298N motor driver](images/l298n_motor_driver.jpg)